Why do I get panic attacks for no reason?

 Words and images often trigger people’s anxiety, obsessions or panic.
 If you avoid thinking about specific things, imaginal exposure can also reduce the fear.
 It teaches you to be less afraid of language, which is simply something passing through your mind.

 In therapy, I often integrate the different types of exposure because it propels me forward.
-For example, if you avoided the bus, I’d ask you to imagine your fears while riding on the bus.
+For example, if you avoided the bus, I’d ask you to imagine your fears while riding.

 I encourage therapists to do this work with their clients before asking them to do it independently.
 People make much quicker progress when they do exposure work with their therapist.
 It is called therapist-aided exposure.

-If you have started exposure work and you are stuck, ask your therapist if they can do some of the exercises with you.
+If you have started exposure work and are stuck, ask your therapist if they can do some exercises with you.

 Panic attacks happen for a reason.